ThomasRavnholt/Umbraco-Client/README.md

 ## Options

-You can customize requests using the following options:
+Customize requests using options:

 - `sort`: Define sorting order and type.
 - `expand`: Specify properties to expand in the response.
 - `filter`: Apply filters to the content or media.
 - `language`: Request content or media in a specific language.
-- `preview`: Set to true to fetch unpublished content or media (requires API key).
+- `preview`: Fetch unpublished content or media (requires API key).
-- `fetch`: Choose from 'ancestors', 'children', or 'descendants' for content.
+- `fetch`: Options like 'ancestors', 'children', or 'descendants' for content.
-- `fetchIdOrPath`: Provide the ID or path for fetch operations.
+- `fetchIdOrPath`: ID or path for fetch operations.
+- `skip`: Number of items to skip (for pagination).
+- `take`: Number of items to take (for pagination).

 ## Example